-Think back for a minute to your most recent workouts.
-How did you feel during your most recent workout?
-Have you done a benchmark workout in the last month?
+Think back for a minute to your most recent workout or physical activity (a hike, round of golf or that soccer game).
+How did you feel during the activity?
 Did you feel at the top of your game?

-If you haven’t been feeling at your best during workouts, you are not alone.
+If you haven’t been feeling at your best during workouts or physically exerting activities, you are not alone.

-It is not uncommon to feel more sluggish and tired doing workouts during the hot summer months.
-You may have even seen a decrease in performance on benchmarks when compared to last Fall or Spring.
-If you have felt this way, don’t give up or assume that the program is not working.
+It is not uncommon to feel more sluggish and tired doing physical activities and workouts during the hot summer months.
+You may have even seen a decrease in performance when compared to last Fall or Spring.
+If you have felt this way, don’t give up or assume your exercise program or physical activity just isn’t worth it.
 There are ways to maintain your performance during the summer months, as long as you are aware of what is causing these changes.